jeremyikwuje/monierate-website/src/blog/slice-the-bitcoin-app-replacing-google-ads.md

 The corporations and their publishers.

 For example, Google shares a portion of their revenue with publishers.
-More recently, Twitter (now known as X) initiated the practice of sharing ad revenue with accounts generating 15M organic impression in the last 3 months.
+More recently, Twitter (now known as X) initiated the practice of sharing ad revenue with accounts generating 15M organic impressions in the last 3 months.
 Conversely, giants like Facebook and most major advertising corporations retain the entirety of the funds generated from ads.

 But the individuals responsible for generating this revenue in the first place get nothing.